redaranj/exchange-new/about.md

 **We seek out, listen to, and partner with digital security providers from across many different contexts in order to inform and shape our work**.
 We prioritize working with those who have worked with or within civil society and the social sector, and who understand the needs, environment, and culture of these groups.
 Providers must opt-in to the DSX in order to be connected to organizations in need of assistance; we will not make connections to anyone who has not explicitly given their permission to take part in the Exchange.

 **We equally balance the human and technology aspects of digital security management and provide frameworks to support change**.
 Each organization we work with has different needs.
 We place high attention to clearly defining what is most important to accomplish and making connections that directly address those goals, be they culture, process, or technology-based.

 Our methodology and materials build upon expertise developed by providers in the field.
 They are free and open for use by anyone.

+<p></p>
+<a name="privacy"></a>
-## Privacy, security, transparency, and accuracy <a name="privacy"></a>
+# Privacy, security, transparency, and accuracy

 We retain as little data as possible about our interactions with organizations and providers, and we prioritize keeping the information we do have safe, secure, anonymous, and free from attack.
 In some cases we will develop simple and secure records of organizations and providers in order to ensure the highest quality of service.
 In other cases, we will will retain no data at all.
 Organizations and providers can request that we retain zero data about our interactions, and we are developing secure and anonymous forms of intake and communications.
-More information about DSX’s privacy policy and approach to user security can be found [here](https://digitalsecurityexchange.org).
+More information about DSX’s privacy policy and approach to user security can be found [here](/security).

 > We will be transparent about how we develop, fund, and maintain DSX’s processes, systems, services.

+<p></p>
+<a name="vetting"></a>
-## How we vet providers <a name="vetting"></a>
+# How we vet providers

 We work only with providers who have shown a commitment to and experience working with vulnerable communities; have worked previously with our staff, Advisory Committee members, and/or other DSX providers; and who have demonstrated expertise in customized approaches to digital security.
-In addition, we require that providers have harmonious data retention policies to that of DSX [link to Privacy and Data Retention Policy] and agree to provide a minimum level of committed action and to participate in learning and feedback sessions with DSX.
+In addition, we require that providers have harmonious data retention policies to [those of DSX](/privacy) and agree to provide a minimum level of committed action and to participate in learning and feedback sessions with DSX.

+<p></p>
+ <a name="technology"></a>
-## The technology we use <a name="technology"></a>
+# The technology we use

 We believe in using technology that is free software/open source, because we can never fully verify the integrity of proprietary code -- if malware exists in open source software, we can find it.
 In addition, we believe in the participatory philosophy of free software projects, including our own, which we encourage others to contribute to, to audit, and to use.